Ljupchecas/MovieApp/README.md

 # MovieApp
 Developed a robust Web API for movie-related functionalities, facilitating seamless access to movie data and management within web applications.

+This application is a movie management system built using ASP.NET Core.
+It provides functionalities to manage movies, such as adding, updating, and deleting movies, as well as filtering them based on criteria like year and genre.
+The application utilizes JWT (JSON Web Tokens) for authentication, ensuring secure access to its endpoints.
+Additionally, it includes a User controller with functionalities for user registration and login, enhancing the overall user experience by allowing individuals to create accounts and authenticate themselves to access the movie management features.
+With its RESTful API architecture and integration of authentication mechanisms, this application offers a robust platform for managing and accessing movie data.